coq/coq/dev/ci/README-users.md

 ### Supported CI images for Coq

-The Coq developers and contributors do provide official Docker and Nix images for testing against Coq master.
+The Coq developers and contributors provide official Docker and Nix images for testing against Coq master.
 Using these images is highly
 recommended: